discord-rose/permissions-middleware/README.md

   my: (perms, ctx) => `You don't have the required permissions you need: ${ctx.command.myPerms.map(p => permissionsMiddleware.humanReadable[p])}`
 })
 ```

+This will also list all of the permissions required by the command.
+The `perms` parameter only lists the permissions that are missing.

 #### Using Typescript